-The Food Forest project idea came from local residents as part of the Sustainable Neighbourhoods Project.
+The Food Forest Ashburton project idea came from local residents as part of the Sustainable Neighbourhoods Project.
 The Sustainable Neighbourhoods Project is a community development program funded by The Victorian Government’s 2009 Sustainability Fund.
 The project has been working with members of the Ashburton community to increase participation in environmental sustainability activities and to start new innovative projects.

-The food forest is modeled on the ecosystem of a forest but with the main components consisting of edible species and supporting plants.
+The food forest is modelled on the ecosystem of a forest but with the main components consisting of edible species and supporting plants.
 It has several “forest layers” and is home to fruit trees and shrubs, edible vines, edible and medicinal herbs and groundcovers.
 Plants are selected to perform multiple ecological roles – promoting growth of other plants, inhibiting weeds, shelter (for people, birds and little creatures), mulch, pest control, bird food, cross-pollination, attracting beneficial insects and of course providing food.

 The food forest is planted and maintained by and for the community.

 Our aim is to reduce carbon footprint and increase food security for the future.